Top 5 Telescope Under $100

 An integrated accessories tray helps keep everything in place, and the lightweight will make transporting it a breeze.

 The no-tool assembly is designed to be fast and pain-free.
-The included software will permit you to print sky maps that will help newbies discover and enjoy views of astronomical objects.
+The included software will permit you to print sky maps to help newbies discover and enjoy views of astronomical objects.

 The Celestron PowerSeeker 70AZ is strong among telescopes for newbies and appeals to all different types of new astronomers.